salihzeki12000/meeting-room-service-frontend/README.md

 ### .Net Core Back-end

-The actual version uses a REST Full API REST developed in .NET Core.
+The actual version uses a RESTFul API REST developed in .NET Core.

 Clone the [back-end][backend] before execute this front-end.